yashmanne/Wildfire-Analysis/README.md

 * [`./output/figure2-annual_burn_over_time.png`](./outptut/figure2-annual_burn_over_time.png): a time series graph of total acres burned per year for the fires occurring within 1250 miles from Redmond, OR.
 * [`./output/figure3-comparing_smoke_AQI.png`](./outptut/figure3-comparing_smoke_AQI.png): a time series graph containing my annual fire smoke estimate & AQI estimate for Redmond, OR.
 * [`./output/ARIMA_forecast_smoke_estimate.png`](./output/ARIMA_forecast_smoke_estimate.png): a time series graph containing my ARIMA forecast of the smoke estimate until 2050 along with a 95% confidence interval.
+* [`./output/Forecasted_Disease_Patterns_2020-2050.png`](./output/Forecasted_Disease_Patterns_2020-2050.png): a set of subplots each containing the VARMAX forecast of the respiratory health indicators (rates per 10,000) until 2050 along with a 95% confidence interval
+* [`./output/Respiratory_Health_Indicators_Correlation_Smoke.png`](./output/Respiratory_Health_Indicators_Correlation_Smoke.png): a heatmap tracking the Pearon and Spearman Correlation Coefficients for each respiratory health indicator with respect to the estimated annual smoke index.
+* [`./output/Respiratory_Health_State_Occurence.png`](./output/Respiratory_Health_State_Occurence.png): a set of 3 time series subplots tracking the state incidence and prevalence rates (per 10,000) across dual-axis plots for Asthma, COPD, and all Chronic RIs in Oregon
+* [`./output/Respiratory_Health_State_Mortality.png`](./output/Respiratory_Health_State_Mortality.png): a set of 3 time series subplots tracking the state mortality rates (per 10,000) for Asthma, COPD, and all Chronic RIs in Oregon
+* [`./output/Respiratory_Health_County_Premature_Mortality.png`](./output/Respiratory_Health_County_Premature_Mortality.png): a time series graph showcasing the premature death rate (rate per 10,000) for Deschutes County.
+* [`./output/Asthma_County_Hospitalization.png`](./output/Asthma_County_Hospitalization.png): time series plot showing the overall crude, overall age-adjusted, and individual hospitalization rates for each age group per 10,000 for asthma
+* * [`./output/COPD_County_Hospitalization.png`](./output/COPD_County_Hospitalization.png): time series plot showing the overall crude, overall age-adjusted, and individual hospitalization rates for each age group per 10,000 for COPD

 ## Intermediate Files

 ### Wildfire Data
 We store the DataFrames containing the JSON outputs of the API calls for particulate and gaseous AQI data from 1963-2023 just in case.
-  * [./intermediate/gaseous_AQI_1963-2023.csv](./intermediate/gaseous_AQI_1963-2023.csv): Each row denotes an AQI/pollutant measurement by a sensor in the Deschutes County for Ozone & Carbon Monoxide, or (if they were present but wasn't) sulfur dioxide and nitrous oxide.
+  * [`./intermediate/gaseous_AQI_1963-2023.csv`](./intermediate/gaseous_AQI_1963-2023.csv): Each row denotes an AQI/pollutant measurement by a sensor in the Deschutes County for Ozone & Carbon Monoxide, or (if they were present but wasn't) sulfur dioxide and nitrous oxide.
 The data contains 32 attributes as present in the "Data" section of the JSON response.
 Example JSON output can be seen [here](https://aqs.epa.gov/data/api/dailyData/byCounty?email=test@aqs.api&key=test&param=88101&bdate=20160101&edate=20160229&state=37&county=183).
 }
-  * [./intermediate/particulate_AQI_1963-2023.csv](./intermediate/particulate_AQI_1963-2023.csv): Each row denotes an AQI/pollutant measurement by a sensor in the Deschutes County for pollutants of `Acceptable PM2.5 AQI & Speciation Mass`, `PM2.5 - Local Conditions`, & `PM10 Total 0-10um STP`.
+  * [`./intermediate/particulate_AQI_1963-2023.csv`](./intermediate/particulate_AQI_1963-2023.csv): Each row denotes an AQI/pollutant measurement by a sensor in the Deschutes County for pollutants of `Acceptable PM2.5 AQI & Speciation Mass`, `PM2.5 - Local Conditions`, & `PM10 Total 0-10um STP`.
 The data contains 32 attributes as present in the "Data" section of the JSON response.
 Example JSON output can be seen [here](https://aqs.epa.gov/data/api/dailyData/byCounty?email=test@aqs.api&key=test&param=88101&bdate=20160101&edate=20160229&state=37&county=183).

 We also store the Wildfire polygon subset fires within 1250 miles of Redmond, OR after 1963 in the following `./intermediate/redmond_fire_subset.csv` file as stated above but this can't be tracked by Git as it is too large.

 ### Respiratory Health Data
- * [./intermediate/combined_health_data.csv](./intermediate/combined_health_data.csv): The data contains rows from 1990 to 2021 with 23 other columns denoting the cleaned annual rates per 10,000 for the following variables (with OR denoting state-level data and DC denoting data for Deschutes County).
+ * [`./intermediate/combined_health_data.csv`](./intermediate/combined_health_data.csv): The data contains rows from 1990 to 2021 with 23 other columns denoting the cleaned annual rates per 10,000 for the following variables (with OR denoting state-level data and DC denoting data for Deschutes County).
 Note that all state data exists from 1990-2019 while all county data exists from 2000-2021 except for the premature death rate, which also exists for 1999.
    * 'Deaths: Asthma (OR)': rate of people dying due to Asthma in Oregon
    * 'Deaths: Chronic obstructive pulmonary disease (OR)': rate of people dying due to COPD in Oregon
    * 'Deaths: Chronic respiratory diseases (OR)': rate of people dying due to any chronic respiratory illness in Oregon